KaveIO/Eskapade/docs/source/tutorial.rst

 Macro 105 has 3 versions: A, B and C. These are built on top of the basic macro esk105.
 Each of these 3 macro's does something slightly different:

-  -A does not store any output pickles,
+* A does not store any output pickles,
-  -B stores all output pickles,
+* B stores all output pickles,
-  -C starts at the 3rd chain of the macro.
+* C starts at the 3rd chain of the macro.

 Using these examples one can see how the way macro's are run can be controlled and what it saves to disk.